-There are clear tax advantages for obtaining charitable status, the primary ones being that a registered charity does not pay tax on income or capital gains and has the ability to issue charitable receipts to individual donors as tax credits, and to corporate donors as tax deductions, for income tax purposes.
-In this regard, if an organization has exclusively charitable purposes, it is normally the case that it will seek registration under the ITA in order to obtain the ability to issue charitable receipts for its donors.
+There are clear tax advantages for obtaining charitable status, the primary ones being that a registered charity does not pay tax on income or capital gains and has the ability to issue charitable receipts for income tax purposes to individual donors as tax credits, and to corporate donors as tax deductions.
+In this regard, if an organization has exclusively charitable purposes, it will normally seek registration with CRA as a charity under the ITA in order to obtain the ability to issue charitable receipts for its donors.
 However, as noted above, an organization may qualify as a charity at common law even if it is not registered with CRA as a registered charity under the ITA.

 A registered charity is categorized under the ITA as a charitable organization, a public foundation, or a private foundation, depending on which designation by CRA best reflects its objectives, its proposed activities, as well as the composition of its board.
 Which designation a registered charity falls under is important because it will determine which rules under the ITA will apply.
-In this regard, the following is a brief explanation of the different types of registered charity designations.13 a) Charitable Organization
+In this regard, the following is a brief explanation of the different types of registered charity designations.15